 CT1 could not reach a consensus on whether:

--the UE needs to take into account which PLMN services the UE intends to access when the UE selects a non-public network to access the PLMN services
+-the UE needs to take into account the non-public network services the UE is currently using when the UE selects a PLMN to access these non-public network services to assure service continuity, and vice versa.

-- the UE needs to take into account which non-public network services the UE intends to access when the UE selects a PLMN to access the non-public network services
+- the UE needs to take into account which non-public network services the UE intends to access when the UE selects a PLMN to access the non-public network services to assure the selected PLMN has agreement/SLA with the non-public network, and vice versa.

-- the UE can use any RAT of a PLMN to access non-public network services via the PLMN
+- the UE can use any RAT of a PLMN to access non-public network services via the PLMN for service experience consistency of the non-public network services.

 CT1 would like to ask SA1 the following questions:

-Is there a service requirement that the UE needs to take into account which PLMN services the UE intends to access when the UE selects a non-public network to access the PLMN services?
+Is there a service requirement that the UE needs to take into account the non-public network services the UE is currently using when the UE selects a PLMN to access these non-public network services to assure service continuity, and vice versa?

-Is there a service requirement that the UE needs to take into account which non-public network services the UE intends to access when the UE selects a PLMN to access the non-public network services ?
+Is there a service requirement that the UE needs to take into account which non-public network services the UE intends to access when the UE selects a PLMN to access the non-public network services to assure the selected PLMN has agreement/SLA with the non-public network, and vice versa?

-Can the UE can use any RAT of a PLMN to access non-public network services via the PLMN?
+Can the UE use any RAT of a PLMN to access non-public network services via the PLMN or take into account RAT for service experience consistency of the non-public network services?

 2. Actions: